Useful links for our neighbourhood

 3. Reporting other problems.

 It is sometimes difficult to know which City Department is responsible for dealing with a problem.
-This City of Toronto page may help but, if not, contact TORONTO-311 to report problems with or questions about any City service - Dial 311 or email them 24/7.
+Contact TORONTO-311 to report problems with or questions about any City service - Dial 311 or email them 24/7.

 "311 is the largest, most exciting customer service improvement undertaken by the City of Toronto since amalgamation.
 311 improves accessibility to non-emergency City services and information, and will increase the City's effectiveness in responding to public inquiries.